GlistEngine/GlistEngine/README.md

-# GLIST ENGINE
+# GLISTENGINE

-Glist Engine is a cross-platform OpenGL game engine written in C++.
+GlistEngine is a cross-platform OpenGL game engine written in C++.
-Supports OpenGL 3.3 & OpenGL ES 3.0 on Windows, macOS, Linux, Android, iOS and Web.
+Supported Platforms: Windows, macOS, Linux, Android, iOS and WebGL Supported GL Versions: OpenGL 3.3 & OpenGLES 3.0

 **Repositories**
 - **GlistApp** – starter template for your new project